 Placement Requirements:

-You must have completed a Level 3 programme of at
+You must have completed a

-least 150 face to face taught hours that includes assessment of knowledge and
+Level 3 programme of at least 150 face to face taught hours that includes

-You will need to commit to 25 hours of personal therapy and
+You will need to commit to 25 hours

-obtain an enhanced DBS to be able to complete the placement requirements of the
+of personal therapy and obtain an enhanced DBS to be able to complete the

-course.
-All applications are subject to references and interview.
-Before
+placement requirements of the course.
+All applications are subject to references

-commencing your placement, you must successfully complete
+and interview.
+Before commencing your placement, you must successfully complete

 a